Chest Day Workout for Maximum Muscle Growth

 I used to be a very scrawny kid, and my chest was the first muscle group I was able to build up.
 It gave me a lot of confidence, so I completely understand why so many people strive for a bigger chest.

 There is something I found out the hard way though, and it's this ...
 Your workouts aren't even half the battle when it comes to building muscle.
-In fact, a lot goes into muscle growth many people overlook.
+In fact, a lot goes into muscle growth that many people overlook.

-For one, you need to eat in a calorie surplus and get a lot of protein.
+For one, you need to eat a calorie surplus and get a lot of protein.
 Your muscles are mostly made of protein, so if you don’t eat enough of it you’ll have a very hard time building muscle.
 It also takes energy to build muscle, so eating extra calories is a must.

 You also need plenty of quality sleep, water, and nutrients.
 All of this put together is a recipe for success.